-As part of the GDA process we have invited members of the public and interested parties to comment on the reactor design information and the formal regulatory submissions.
-We have summarised some of the common comment themes we have received as part of the GDA comments process so far and our responses.
-These have been ordered below in terms of frequency the comments have been made.
+As part of the GDA process we invited members of the public and interested parties to comment on the reactor design information and the formal regulatory submissions.
+The comments process has now closed, and we have summarised some of the common themes that have been received and our responses.

 Technical comments and questions